Apodemia mormo: Egg

 Eggs are laid by adult females in clusters ranging from 1-4, depending on the specific population being observed.
 In Canadian populations, Scott reported the eggs as resembling “flattened spheres”, and described their color as “pink turning purple”.
 In contrast, Wick observed “amber coloured” eggs the size of a “pinhead” in the Saskatchewan population.
 Egg development is potentially dependent on habitat choice, temperature, and exposure to solar radiation; further studies are needed in regards to A. mormo.

 Caterpillar

 Larvae emerge from eggs during the winter, and are thought to remain at a single host plant during this stage of their lives.
 Early instar larvae hibernate following their eclosion.
 From June to July, the late instar larvae feed nocturnally on the leaves of their host plants, which are various species of buckwheat, depending on the population under study.
 During the day, larvae can be found resting in nests made of leaf debris and silk at the base of the plant.

 Pupa

-Pupation takes place by between July and August, with “hairy…mottled brown” pupas congregated in leaf litter underneath the host plant.
+Pupation takes place by between July and August, with “hairy…mottled brown” pupae congregated in leaf litter underneath the host plant.